Thermal Camera SDK 11.3.0

 position

 Specifies the position of the measurement field within the thermal frame.
-The origin of coordinates is located at the upper left corner of the thermal frame.
-Depending on the shape of the measurement field this position refers to aspects of its shape:
+The origin of coordinates for the position is located at the upper left corner of the thermal frame.
+Depending on the shape of the measurement field this position refers to the following aspects of its shape:

 Attention